KenOcheltree/ilab-test/README.md

-# Using InstructLab to add knowledge and skills to LLMs in a Jupyter notebook
-### A guide for running InstructLab on Colab with a GPU
+# Jupyter Notebook for Creating Taxonomies for the Red Hat AI Instructlab service.
 ### By Kenneth Ocheltree, Steve Buckley

 # Overview